siderolabs/omni-docs/content/docs/reference/cli.md

   -c, --cluster string              cluster to use
   -f, --force                       force overwrite of kubeconfig if already present, force overwrite on kubeconfig merge
+      --force-context-name string   force context name for kubeconfig merge --groups strings              group to be used in the service account token (groups). only used when --service-account is set to true (default [system:masters])
-      --force-context-name string   force context name for kubeconfig merge -h, --help                        help for kubeconfig -m, --merge                       merge with existing kubeconfig (default true)
+  -h, --help                        help for kubeconfig -m, --merge                       merge with existing kubeconfig (default true)
+      --service-account             create a service account type kubeconfig instead of a OIDC-authenticated user type --ttl duration                ttl for the service account token. only used when --service-account is set to true (default 8760h0m0s)
+      --user string                 user to be used in the service account token (sub). required when --service-account is set to true
 ```

 ### Options inherited from parent commands